 This herb-baked salmon recipe is covered with a delicious lemon, garlic and herb crust that helps seal in the juices.
 This fish is light and flaky and it only takes 10 minutes to bake.

 Seriously!
 Only 10 minutes!
 I love how it gets a light crust on the outside but stays nice and moist on the inside.
 I feel like I work at a fancy restaurant when I make this.

 This is crazy-easy to bake in the oven - it only takes about 12 minutes!
 I love the easy sauce and it pulls together in a few minutes.
 My favorite way to make it is using the broiler and that results in an extra-crunchy crust, juicier insides and it cooks even faster than the normal method.

-This is great for a quick, hearty meal.
-This recipe could work well on any type of fish, especially halibut or trout.
-I don't know about you, but fish used to scare me.
+It's kind of a chef's secret way to get restaurant-quality salmon with no extra work and actually in less time.
+I don't know about you, but cooking fish used to scare me.
 I live in the middle of the country where it's hard to find good, fresh fish - especially wild-caught fish.

 I love to order fish in restaurants, but for a long time, I was scared to cook it at home.
 It's so easy to overcook it and confusing picking it out.
 But I get so sick of chicken and beef and fish is so healthy for you - especially salmon.